rycolab/website/content/classes/llm-s23/main.md

       </td>
       <td>
       <div id="summary6" style="display:none">
       Finite-state language models have a storied history in NLP.
 They are a natural generalization of n-gram models, which were the standard in the field from the 1980s till the late 2010s.
 In terms of theory, we introduce probabilistic finite-state automata as a generalization of finite-state automata from classic theory of computation.
 Additionally, we give a simple, closed-form characterization of tightness.
-We also show how Bengio et al. (2003), the first successful neural language model, is understood as a probabilistic finite-state automaton.
+We also show how Bengio et al. (2003), the first successful neural language model, is naturally viewed as a probabilistic finite-state automaton.
       <br/>
       <br/>
       </div>